Brian-McK/Qardless-API/README.md

 # Qardless API
+Qardless is a SaaS (Software as a service) application targeted towards businesses who provide paper certificates as proof of obtaining a qualification and provides a means of storing certificates digitally.
+Qardless consists of two separate applications; a mobile application for end users and a desktop application for administration staff.

 README file for Qardless-API, a RESTful API built using ASP .NET Core and using Enitity Framework, connected to a Microsoft SQL Server Database.